-7. To consider the nomination and appointment of the independent auditors and fix their remuneration in considering performance, independency, and remuneration level, the Audit Committee agreed to appoint Miss

-2022 in order to propose the Board of Directors and the Annual General Meeting of Shareholders.
-After serve as the Company and subsidiaries' external auditor again for 2022.
-The Company will incur auditor remuneration to the amount that is not exceeding 1,300,000 Baht and expense recognition of the audit fees for the
+6. To consider the nomination and appointment of the independent auditors and fix their remuneration in 2023 in order to propose the Board of Directors and the Annual General Meeting of Shareholders.
+After considering performance, independency, and remuneration level, the Audit and Corporate Governance Committee agreed to appoint Mr. Vacharin Pasarapongkul, Certified Public Accountant (Thailand) No. 6660, or Mr. Nuttawut Santiphet, Certified Public Accountant (Thailand) No. 5730, or Miss Sumesa Tangyoosuk, Certified Public Accountant (Thailand) No. 7627 of EY Office Limited to serve as the Company and subsidiaries' external auditor again for 2023.
+The Company will incur auditor remuneration to the amount that is not exceeding 1,300,000 Baht and expense recognition of the audit fees for the Company and subsidiaries in consolidated financial statements for 2023 to the amount that is not exceeding 3,420,000 Baht.